 A walk around this cemetery is not only of visual, but also historical value.
 It is here where many famous Poles are buried, such as famous battle scenes painter Matejko or the Nobel Prize Winner Szymborska.
 Inscriptions in Polish, German or Russian, on the other hand, remind of Kraków’s role in Galicia, a former province in the great Austro-Hungarian Empire.

-HOW TO GET THERE: Take tram no 2 to Cmentarz Rakowicki from Dworzec Główny stop.
+It’s a 20 minute walk from Planty Park or take a tram the line number 2 to Cmentarz Rakowicki from Planty Park/Teatr Slowackiego stop.
 The ride takes about 10 min.